Kabir Mulchandani: Personal life

 In 2012, he married his second wife Nadia Zaal, one of the most influential Emirati women in the GCC, the couple have three sons and one daughter.

 Controversies

-In 2009, Kabir was arrested in Dubai for a highly publicized case of real estate fraud.
-He was first let out on bail] after 140 days, and later acquitted of all these charges in 2010.

-It was found by the Supreme Court of Dubai, claimants accused him in order to avoid honoring their financial obligations.
-The main allegation was directly dismissed by the Public Prosecutor.
-The second allegation was heard in Dubai Court and judge concluded that the accused did not deceive the plaintiffs in the civil action and was not satisfied with their statements in this regard and finds no credibility in the statements as they are baseless and without evidence supporting them.
-He was exonerated and was acquitted from all allegations.
+In 2009, during Dubai's financial crisis, investors alleged that Mulchandani had committed fraud as chairman of Dynasty Zarooni.
+Mulchandani was initially arrested and held for 140 days before he was permitted to post bail.
+At trial he was cleared of all criminal charges, and the court dismissed a civil case by Dynasty Zarooni's investors.
+Mulchandani later said that he believed some investors had knowingly filed false claims in order to get out of debts that would soon come due.
+In a 2011 interview he said that he was considering filing his own claims both against those investors and against news outlets that printed statements that he called "defamatory".

 His legal battle with Viceroy over operator rights of the Palm Jumeirah hotel was highly publicized.
 Viceroy's termination took place on the same day Viceroy's UAE shareholders announced their plans to wholly own the company.